 March 20, 2020, the government of Mexico joined Canada and the U.S. by issuing a joint statement restricting entry for non-essential persons.
 Restrictions apply to those of us traveling to Mexico for the Spring 2020 Las Olas surf retreats.

 “We agree to the need for a dedicated joint effort to prevent spread of the COVID-19 virus and address the economic effects resulting from reduced mobility along our shared border.
 In order to ensure that essential travel can continue, the United States and Mexico are also temporarily restricting all non-essential travel across its borders.
 Non-essential” travel includes travel that is considered tourism or recreational in nature.”

 “In close collaboration, the US, Mexico, and Canada have each agreed to extend restrictions on non-essential travel across their shared borders for 30 additional days.”

 Travel Advisory : United States

 Source: U.S. Department of State

 The U.S. Department of State monitors global issues regarding the safety of US citizens.

-IMPORTANT: As of Thursday, March 19, 2020 the U.S. Department of State issued a Global Level 4 Health Advisory : Do Not Travel
+IMPORTANT: As of Thursday, August 6, 2020 the U.S. Department of State extended a Level 4 Health Advisory for Mexico: Do Not Travel.

 This a broad advisory, but important to control the spread of the coronavirus disease COVID-19.
 Although there are no specific restrictions in the area where Las Olas operates, we are monitoring government recommendations frequently.
 We will update this report as soon as the advisory changes.